In this article...

 There are, however, a few bases upon which a prenuptial agreement may be found to be unenforceable:

 - Unconscionability: A prenuptial agreement is unconscionable when it is oppressively and unreasonably one-sided and where the party disadvantaged by the contract was deprived of any meaningful choice at the time of signing.
 Courts look at whether the contract was unfair at the time it was executed, not at the time of the divorce.
-In order to invalidate a premarital agreement based on unconscionability, the party seeking to invalidate the agreement must show, in addition to an unconscionable contract, that the other party did not reasonably disclose his or her property or debts and that the party seeking to invalidate the contract did not have knowledge of the same.
+In order to invalidate a premarital agreement based on unconscionability, the party seeking to invalidate the agreement must show, in addition to an unconscionable contract, that the other party did not reasonably disclose their property or debts and that the party seeking to invalidate the contract did not have knowledge of the same.

 What is the Difference Between a Prenuptial Agreement and a Wedding Contract?

 The purpose of a wedding contract is to determine how the costs of the wedding and other debts will be divided if an engagement is called off.
-Prenuptial agreements, on the other hand, are not effective until the wedding actually occurs, and would therefore not be able to deal with such issues.
+Prenuptial agreements, on the other hand, are not effective until the wedding actually occurs and would therefore not be able to deal with such issues.